Skip to main content

 Own

-Bárcena de Buraba is an ideal place to live, whether you're considering it for a permanent residence, a vacation home, an escape from the dark winter months in northern countries, or a retreat for digital detox and mental clarity.
+Bárcena de Bureba is an ideal place to live, whether you're considering it for a permanent residence, a vacation home, an escape from the dark winter months in northern countries, or a retreat for digital detox and mental clarity.

 Regardless of your reasons, if you're interested in our project, there's a place for you here.
 Ardbol offers 65 plots of land on which houses can be built.
 We provide water, energy, and sewer services.
 To facilitate your investment, there are several options.
 The cheapest will be a 20-year lease for the plots, ensuring that you have all your needs covered with a single payment.